Isometrics: Static Holds and Static Contraction Training

 - Gradual decrease of contraction from maximal to 0% effort: ~ 5 seconds

-A particular disadvantage of timed static contraction is that unless it is performed on equipment with a force gauge, there is no objective or accurate means of measuring exercise performance or progress.
-Since the trainee is contracting against a fixed object rather than resisting the pull of gravity on a barbell or the back pressure of a machine’s movement arm there is no way to quantify resistance.
+A disadvantage of timed static contraction is that unless it is performed on equipment with a force gauge, there is no objective or accurate means of measuring exercise performance or progress.
+Since the subject is contracting against a fixed object rather than resisting the pull of gravity on a barbell or the back pressure of a machine’s movement arm there is no way to quantify resistance.

 Static Holds